 Item 4: Measure results and develop new Standard Work

-Item 5: Socialize the Improvement
+Item 5: Operationalize the Improvement

 The work to sustain the improvement continues after the event.
-Set a regular schedule for measurement so that you can review the results of your changes 30, 60, and 90 days after implementation.
+Set a regular cadence for measurement so that you can review the results of your changes 30, 60, and 90 days after implementation.
 Pay attention to whether the new Standard Work is being followed and decide when it will be time to reassess the process for potential further improvement.

 When to use a Kaizen event?